-Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Critically employ tools used in the identification and analysis of strategic opportunities, threats, options and risks Develop effective strategies and implementation plans appropriate to the business environment Recognise the challenges faced by organisations implementing strategies and evaluate ways of overcoming these challenges and achieving strategic goals.
-Critically appraise contemporary literature in the subject area.
-ILO1: Demonstrate critical knowledge and understanding of theories and methods associated with business and management including; corporate strategy, leadership, the creation of a creative culture, change management, and the bringing of new ideas to market.
-ILO2: Critically analyse and evaluate qualitative and quantitative information using appropriate methods and processes in a wide range of contexts.
-ILO3: Communicate effectively, engage with a range of team-focused actions such as team building, influencing and project management
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Critically employ tools used in the identification and analysis of strategic opportunities, threats, options and risks 2.
+Develop effective strategies and implementation plans appropriate to the business environment 3.
+Recognise the challenges faced by organisations implementing strategies and evaluate ways of overcoming these challenges and achieving strategic goals.
+4. Critically appraise contemporary literature in the subject area.
+BA (Hons) Financial Services: ILO1: Demonstrate a systematic, detailed and critical knowledge of the financial services sector, the environment it operates in including current issues impacting on the sector such as leadership, management, ethics and innovation with at least some of the knowledge being at the forefront of academic and industry debate.
+ILO2: Critically analyse and evaluate qualitative and quantitative information using established techniques from within the discipline, draw reasoned conclusions and to sustain arguments.
+ILO3: Communicate effectively, engage with a range of team-focused actions such as

+team building, influencing and project

+management

+BA (Hons) Business and Management:

+ILO1: Demonstrate critical knowledge and

+understanding of theories and methods

+associated with business and management

+including; corporate strategy, leadership, the

+creation of a creative culture, change

+management, and the bringing of new ideas

+to market.

+ILO2: Critically analyse and evaluate

+qualitative and quantitative information using

+appropriate methods and processes in a

+wide range of contexts.

+ILO3: Communicate effectively, engage with

+a range of team-focused actions such as

+team building, influencing and project

+management